+- Decision Making and Analysis

+- Approved Instruments

+- Organisation, Segregation of duties and dealing arrangements

+- Reporting and Management Information requirements

+- Budgeting, Accounting and Audit

 - Cash and cashflow management

 - Avoidance of money laundering

 - Training

 - Use of external service providers

 - Corporate Governance

 Treasury Management is a specialised and potentially risky activity which is currently managed on a day to day basis by the Financial Services Team under authorisation from the Commissioner's Chief Finance Officer as part of a shared service arrangement for the provision of financial services.
 The training needs of treasury management staff to ensure that they have appropriate skills and expertise to effectively undertake treasury management responsibilities is addressed on an ongoing basis.